status-im/nimbus-eth2/docs/the_nimbus_book/src/logging.md

 # Logging

-> :warning: the logging options outlined here are based on a preview feature, and are subject to change
+> :warning: The logging options outlined here are based on a preview feature, and are subject to change

 Nimbus offers several options for logging - by default, logs are written to stdout using the [chronicles](https://github.com/status-im/nim-chronicles#introduction) `textlines` format which is convenient to read and can be used with tooling for [heroku/logfmt](https://brandur.org/logfmt).